icp4a/automation-decision-services-samples/samples/UseTestingTutorial/README.md

     }
 }
 ```
+The important part of this file is the decision operation ID, which is built with a `<model name>-<function name>` schema.
+You got the decision operation ID in Task2 Step1 6.
+This test opens all the JSON files provided in the resources directory and validates the model using the data it contains.

-4. Add a new directory `src/test/resources/adsSamples/ApprovalDecisionModel-Approval-decision-model/` in `Loan Approval/Approval decision model`.
-Note that the package has to be the same as the one for the java file and that it is followed by
-a directory named with the decision operation ID.
+4. Create a directory `src/test/resources/adsSamples/ApprovalDecisionModel-Approval-decision-model/` in `Loan Approval/Approval decision model`.
+The package name is the same as the one used for the Java file.
+The directory name is based the decision operation ID name.
 5. Add a new file `src/test/resources/adsSamples/ApprovalDecisionModel-Approval-decision-model/InvalidZipCode.json` in `Loan Approval/Approval decision model`.
-You can choose any name for the json file, the extension `.json` is the important part.
+You can choose any name for the JSON file, as long as it ends with the `.json` extension.
-6. Enter the following contents for this file in JSON format.
-It describes:
+6. Enter the following content to the file:
-   * the test name, `InvalidZipCode` in this example,
-   * the test input: you can copy it from the data sets located in `Loan Approval/Approval decision model/resources/validate_dataset`, in this example it is copied from `InvalidZipCode.json`.
-   * the assertions list to check on the decision service execution with the format:
-      * label: the name for this assertion to be displayed when it fails.
-      * pointer: the path to get the tested value in the response output with the schema `/<node name>/<value>`.
-      * operator: the operator for the comparison, the default value it contains `(⊃)`.
-      * an operator option for ignoring order (false, not ignoring by default).
-      * expected: a JSON fragment that is the expected value.
    ```
    {
      "name": "InvalidZipCode",